Bolzano Superinox Inossidabile Razor Blade Review

 Well it looks like these were at least once an Italian razor blade and at some point moved the manufacturing to Germany, certainly not the worst country to outsource production to.

-- Bolzano - Superinox Inossidabile Double Edge Razor Blades made in Germany
+- Bolzano - Superinox Inossidabile Double Edge Razor Blades made in Egypt

 - 4 Packs of 5 Blades per Pack for a Total of 20 Blades